Milana435/pxt-arcade/docs/advanced-stream.md

 ---

-* name: Gravity Shifting
+* name: MakeCode Arcade Advanced
-* description: Why fall down when there are so many other directions?
-Join Richard, Vivian, Joey, and Shannon as they build a game where gravity has no meaning and everything is pumpkins.
-This game doesn't really have a goal, but hopefully it's a good basis for a much more interesting game!
+* description: Join Richard, Shannon, Joey, and Vivian as we add some mini games to the farm heist game!
+Multitask between the alarm and the gold as you try to escape!
-* youTubeId: mhGsXOxMq0Q
+* youTubeId: Ai96s4ybmMo
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/Ai96s4ybmMo.jpg

+---

+* name: Sucromon (Part 2)
+* description: Join Daryl, Joey, Vivian, and Shannon as they continue the Sucromon monster collecting game!
+We'll be finishing this game over the course of this week so make sure you stay tuned!
+* youTubeId: Mb7nDODcY3Q
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/Mb7nDODcY3Q.jpg

+---

+* name: Simple Machines
+* description: Join Richard, Shannon, Joey, and Vivian as they make a game about using simple machines to the bend the world to your will.
+You can do anything with simple machines.
+ANYTHING!
+* youTubeId: gtGYYG96VdE
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/mhGsXOxMq0Q.jpg
+* imageUrl: /static/advanced-stream/gtGYYG96VdE.jpg

 ---